getify/You-Dont-Know-JS/scope-closures/ch7.md

 > If a tree falls in the forest but nobody is around to hear it, does it make a sound?

 It's a silly bit of philosophical gymnastics.
-Of course from a scientific perspective, sound waves are made.
-But the point is, *does it matter* if the sound happens?
+Of course from a scientific perspective, sound waves are created.
+But the real point: *does it matter* if the sound happens?

 Remember, the emphasis in our definition of closure is observability.
 If a closure exists (in a technical, implementation, or academic sense) but it cannot be observed in our programs, *does it matter?* No.

-To reinforce this point, let's look at some examples that are *not* observably based on closure:
+To reinforce this point, let's look at some examples that are *not* observably based on closure.

+For example, invoking a function that makes use of lexical scope lookup:

 ```js
 function say(myName) {